MicrosoftDocs/dynamics-365-fraud-protection/content/event-tracing.md

 ### Transactional events

-Use transactional events to create conditions in power automate and logic apps as well as custom scorecards.
+Use transactional events to create conditions in Power Automate and Logic Apps as well as custom scorecards.
 Each payload contains a **subset** of every existing API request and response.

 #### Namespace: FraudProtection.PurchaseProtection.\<APINAME\>.Evaluation *or* FraudProtection.AccountProtection.\<APINAME\>.Evaluation